ayoubridouani/chat_Ajax/readme.md

-hello everyone ..
+hello everyone
-you have all permission to use my project :)

-Description: this project based on php+js+ajax allows for a discussion between two people and to store on a file plays the role of a database
+Description: this project based on php+js+ajax allows for a discussion between two people and store the messages on a file plays the role of a database

 How to use: